-At September 30, 2024, cash equivalents as well as trade and other payables approximate their fair value due to their short-term nature.
-Our financial instruments also consist of environmental reclamation bonds which are invested in certificates of deposit and money market funds which are classified as Level 1, the Convertible Notes which are classified as Level 2, and the Convertible Note Derivatives which were classified as Level 3.
-The reconciliation of changes in the fair value of the Convertible Note Derivative can be found in Note 8-Convertible Note Derivatives.
+At December 31, 2024, cash equivalents as well as trade and other payables approximated their fair value due to their short-term nature.
+The Company's financial instruments also consist of environmental reclamation bonds which are invested in certificates of deposit and money market funds which are classified as Level 1, the Convertible Notes which are classified as Level 2, and the Convertible Note Derivatives which were classified as Level 3.
+The reconciliation of changes in the fair value of the Convertible Note Derivatives can be found in Note 8-Convertible Note Derivatives.